 In addition, the order would require the Secretary of Commerce and Secretary of Homeland Security, in conjunction with other federal agencies, to jointly assess “the scope and sufficiency of efforts to educate and train the American cybersecurity workforce of the future.”

 The American Bankers Association issued a May 11 news release applauding the presidential order.

 “The executive order will enhance the security of government systems and help protect our critical financial infrastructure — and ultimately bank customers — through enhanced information sharing and greater cross-industry collaboration,” ABA President and CEO Rob Nichols said in the release.

-The Credit Union National Association said in a statement it generally supports the use of the National Institute of Standards and Technology cybersecurity framework as a tool for credit unions but is “concerned that mandatory use by federal agencies could eventually lead to making a mandatory standard for financial institutions.”
+The Credit Union National Association said in a statement it generally supports the use of the NIST’s cybersecurity framework but is “concerned that mandatory use by federal agencies could eventually lead to making it a mandatory standard for financial institutions.”

-“It should not create additional requirements, nor should it apply a one-size-fits all approach for credit unions to demonstrate readiness,” the CUNA statement said.
+“It should not create additional requirements, not should it apply a one-size-fits-all approach for credit unions to demonstrate readiness,” the CUNA statement said.

 The National Association of Federally Insured Credit Unions said in a statement that many of its member credit unions have used and benefited from NIST’s cybersecurity framework, but the group also cautioned against establishing a nationwide industry cybersecurity standard.
 “The association has encouraged NIST to work with other regulators and industry stakeholders to clarify how its framework should be used or adopted, while emphasizing that there is no one-size-fits-all approach to cybersecurity,” the NAFCU statement said.